×

 We asked people how much they someone comfortably live on in Ipoh, they wrote:

 "The cost of living in Ipoh is generally considered to be quite affordable.
 Groceries, transportation, and utilities are all relatively inexpensive, while rent and dining out can be slightly more expensive.
-Overall, Ipoh is a great place to live for those looking for a budget-friendly lifestyle," wrote a person living in Ipoh.
+Overall, Ipoh is a great place to live for those looking for a budget-friendly lifestyle," remarked one in Ipoh.

 Will I save money living in Ipoh?

 "Living in Ipoh can be significantly cheaper than living in the United States.
 The cost of living in Ipoh is much lower than in the US, with rent, food, and transportation being significantly cheaper.
-Additionally, the cost of healthcare is much lower in Malaysia than in the US, making it a great option for those looking to save money," said one expat in Ipoh.
+Additionally, the cost of healthcare is much lower in Malaysia than in the US, making it a great option for those looking to save money," explained one expat.

 What is the average cost of housing in Ipoh?